corona-warn-app/cwa-app-ios/Kurzwahl2020/SwiftUI Doc & Help.md

 * 29:36 Environment: Data applicable to an entire hierarchy – Convenience for indirection – Accent color, right-to-left, and more
 * 30:30 Sources of Truth: @State and @BindableObject (for external data, the model)
 * 31:40 Building Reusable Components
+    * Read-only: Swift property, Environment
+    * Read-write: @Binding
+    * Prefer immutable access
+* 32:45 @Binding
+    * first class reference to data
+    * great for reusability
+    * use $ to derive from source
+* 34:25 Using State Effectively
+    * Limit use if possible
+    * Use derived @Binding or value
+    * Prefer BindableObject for persistence
+    * Example: Button highlighting
+* 36:20 Next Steps
+    * Minimize sources of truth
+    * Understand your data
+    * Build a great app!

 Anatomy of an Update